Hardanger

-Hardanger is a traditional district in the western part of Norway, dominated by the Hardangerfjord and its inner branches of the Sørfjorden and the Eid Fjord.
-It consists of the municipalities of Ullensvang, Eidfjord, Ulvik and Kvam, and is located inside the county of Vestland.
+Hardanger is a traditional district in Vestland county, Norway.
+The region is dominated by the Hardangerfjord and its inner branches of the Sørfjorden and the Eidfjorden.
+The district consists of Ullensvang Municipality, Eidfjord Municipality, Ulvik Municipality, and Kvam Municipality.

 The area is dominated by the vast Hardangervidda plateau in the east and the large Folgefonna glacier on the central Folgefonna peninsula.
 The district was selected as the millennium site for the old Hordaland county.

 In the early Viking Age, before Harald Fairhair, Hardanger was a petty kingdom with its capital at Kinsarvik.

 Etymology

 The Old Norse form of the name was Harðangr.
 The first element is derived from the ethnonym hǫrðar, or from harðr meaning "hard" (referring to wind and weather).
-The last element is angr "tight fjord" (the name originally belonged to the fjord, now called Hardangerfjord).
+The last element is angr which means "tight fjord" (the name originally belonged to the fjord, now called Hardangerfjorden).